ljgarcia/bhx-temp-template/paper.md

 * Please add a list here
 * Make sure you let us know which of these correspond to Jupyter notebooks.
 Although not supported yet, we plan to add features for them
 * And remember, software and data need a license for them to be used by others, no license means no clear rules so nobody could legally use a non-licensed research object, whatever that object is
-* Jupyter notebook, name, link, license
+* Jupyter notebook. name, link, license
-* Github repo, name, link, license
+* Github repo. name, link, license
-* Data repo, name, link, license
+* Data repo. name, link, license

+# Paper data sources

+* Paper.md and paper.bib location: URL here

 # Acknowledgements